Updated January 26, 2020

 Whats more the Marcy has 6 adjustable back support positions making this bench as versatile as benches twice the price.
 It doesn’t have the long warranty of the Bowflex but the quality is there, with a powder coated steel frame and high-density foam padding it’s certainly one to check out.

-Summary Another great value bench from Bowflex, well designed and solid.
-Its versatile with 4 positions giving you a great depth of exercises to choose from.
-Bowflex's 3.1 bench is built to last and with a 480lb weight load it will suit just about any home gym.
+Another great value bench from Bowflex, well designed and solid.
+It’s versatile with 4 positions giving you a great depth of exercises to choose from.
+The Bowflex 3.1 has been built to last and with a 480lb weight load, it will suit just about any home gym.